PhilipSnows/quartz/content/Commandment 04.md

 **The Matchmaking Wall** is very **frustrating**, it **pushes many players away** from PVP (and the game) altogether.

 ## The Eight Types of Players
->"There will be eight Harry Potters moving through the Dueling Halls tonight, each of them in a paid outfit, or a filthy rag, depending on their playstyle.”
+>[!quote] "There will be eight Harry Potters moving through the Dueling Halls tonight, each of them in a paid outfit, or a filthy rag, depending on their playstyle.”
+>
->— Harry Potter and the Deathly Whales 🐳
+>—Harry Potter and the Deathly Whales 🐳

 There are different **types of players** in this game.
 You have to understand what it means to be a whale in Harry Potter: Magic Awakened.
 Here is a list of ocean dwellers, **ranked from harmless to scariest:**